SELab-2/OSOC-3/files/module_overview_backend.md

 ### models.py

-Here are all the models we need have in our database.
+Here are all the models we need in our database.
 For creating a new model and table in our database, use:

 ```python